wmpauli/neurosynth-data/README.md

 neurosynth-data
 ===============
 This repository contains data files for use with the [Neurosynth](https://github.com/neurosynth/neurosynth) codebase.
+Please take note of the section **Feature images** below, for ensuring that you also get the files that are too large for github.

 Repository structure
 --------------------